What is online therapy?

 Yes, in an effort to support mental health and contribute to the emergency response during this crisis, we’re expanding our offerings.
 Many of our therapists, who may typically work primarily with children or teens, also have extensive experience working with adults and clients in all stages of life.
 Contact us to learn about new online therapy groups and services based on the current needs of our community and in service to all ages and all genders.

-Please contact our Intake Coordinator, Paige Howard, AMFT, APCC, to learn more or to express interest in a particular group.
-She can be reached at PHoward@IFGD.care or 626-585-8075 ext.
+Please contact our Intake Coordinator to learn more or to express interest in a particular group at intake@IFGD.care or 626-585-8075 ext.
 108.

 TIPS FROM OUR THERAPISTS